 #3 Misdiagnosis or Lack of Diagnosis Is Common

 There are many reasons for this.
-The condition is still not well understood.
+The condition is still puzzling for many people.
 Some people, even some doctors, don’t feel like it is a real condition.
 There is a potential blood test for it, and it is performed by a third party.
 As a result, most health insurance policies will not cover the test, and many medical professionals do not view it as legitimate.
 Keep in mind that the test may cost around $1,000 if your insurance doesn’t cover it.
 Also, the test measures the lack of certain markers that could present with other conditions, so if you haven’t gone through all of the exclusion tests, you may still have to.
-Therefore, most patients must take tests to have other conditions ruled out before a diagnosis, or they may be bounced from doctor to doctor while trying to find an accurate diagnosis.
+Most patients must take tests to rule out other conditions before a diagnosis.

 Up to 90% of fibromyalgia patients have trouble sleeping, and this is a major problem because lack of sleep can make some of the most debilitating symptoms worse.
 For example, the body cannot process pain properly without getting enough sleep, so tolerance to pain may be reduced.
 Also, the cognitive symptoms, or fibro fog, may all get worse with a lack of proper sleep at night.

 #5 Symptoms May Differ from Patient to Patient

 There are many symptoms besides pain that are associated with fibromyalgia.
 For example, a patient may suffer from:

 - Sensitivity to lights, sounds, or temperature